qiraxyz/anti-afk/README.md

 #### can i use in mobile?

-for now this script can't be use in mobile apps.
+yes u can use the script in the mobile apps just go to bottom side.

 ## Deployment Mobile